itsee-birmingham/standalone_collation_editor/docs/services_file/optional-functions.md

 ---
 id: optional-functions
-title: Optional Service File Functions
+title: Optional Services File Functions
-sidebar_label: Service File Functions
+sidebar_label: Services File Functions
 ---

 In many cases this configuration can be set at different levels: in the services file, in which case they